Skip to Content

 In most small engines, this is done with a simple switch controlled by a bail lever (lawnmower), but for some machines, the ground path to the coil is controlled by a key and or a computer module.

 Where’s the ignition switch located?
 I hate answers that start with “It depends.”
 But sometimes, nothing else fits.
-It depends on the machine the small engines are fitted to.
+It depends on the machine to which the small engines are fitted.
 Riding mowers, Zero turns, large Snowblowers, and Generators will likely have a regular ignition switch with a key on a control panel or dashboard.

 Spark Plug